WICG/sanitizer-api/README.md

 ### Proposed API

-The basic API would be two calls: `.sanitizeToString(value)` to produce a string, and `.sanitize(value)` to produce a DocumentFragment.
+The basic API would be`.sanitize(value)` to produce a DocumentFragment.
 Sanitizers can be constructed with a dictionary of options.

 ```
 [